Quitting smoking reduces your own personal harm and protects others around you from tobacco smoke.

 Coverage for the cost of cessation aids is also available through the First Nations Health Authority (FNHA) for those who qualify.
-For more information on FNHA coverage, visit their Respecting Tobacco website.
+For more information on FNHA coverage, visit the Respecting Tobacco website.

-A confidential, free helpline is available 24/7 to all British Columbians.
-Call toll free: 1 (877) 455-2233 or go online at QuitNow.ca.
+QuitNow offers a confidential, free helpline that is available 24/7 to all British Columbians.
+Call toll-free: 1-877-455-2233 or go online at QuitNow.ca.
 You can also text QUITNOW to 654321 for text support or text CHAT to 654321 for live text chat with a quit coach.

-26-week, free smoking cessation program that provides nicotine replacement therapy and group counselling, available by self-referral.
+Break Free is a free 26-week smoking cessation program that provides nicotine replacement therapy and group counselling.
+It is available by self-referral.

 - For Richmond, all members of the public can call VCH Transitions at (604) 244-5486.

-NRT replaces the nicotine you normally get from cigarettes, but without the 4,000 disease causing chemicals.
+NRT replaces the nicotine you normally get from cigarettes.
 It is a much safer form of nicotine and doesn't cause harm to those around you as there is no smoke.

 You will be asked on admission if you would like NRT to manage your withdrawal symptoms.
-If you are experiencing a strong desire to leave the hospital to smoke, please ask the nurse for assistance.
+If you are experiencing a strong desire to leave the hospital to smoke, please ask the nurse for assistance to manage your cravings.

 Quitting smoking is the best thing you can do for your health.
-If you feel you would also like to try quitting at this time please ask for assistance and referral.
+If you feel you would also like to try quitting at this time please ask your nurse and/or doctor for assistance